 Now, she glistens as a solidified version of herself- completely able to look back on her childhood and see how her pursuits in art have stood as a catalyst for her career.

 “I always wanted to perform and write.
 When I was little, I would make these little plays- I’m very Little Women.
 I didn’t know what standup was when I was a kid.
 But I liked to do plays, so I see how this fits into the performer/creator [mold],” Sennott said.
 “I think nowadays, being a multi-hyphenate is definitely more popular.
 I feel very lucky to be in a time where all of the things I do: standup, acting, writing, [and] videos help boost each other up.
 They help push other parts of my career along.”

-Y’all better look out for Ms. Rachel.
-The Connecticut bred beacon recently shot an episode for a digital show coming out on Comedy Central.
+The Connecticut-bred beacon recently shot an episode for a digital show coming out on Comedy Central.
 But before the episode’s release, she will continue to tweet through these self- isolating times.
-She’s well adjusted to the culture.
-Ready to enthrall herself back into these comedy streets- well, after quarantine of course.
+She’s ready to enthrall herself back into these comedy streets- well, after quarantine of course.

 “I would say the [comedic scene] is very lively.
 I have so many peers.
 Off the top of my head, I love Catherine Cohen, Jaboukie Young- White, Ayo Edebiri, Moss Perricone, Charlie Bardey, Annabel and Sabina Meschke, Joe Castle Baker, Larry Owens, MaryBeth Barone and a million other people,” Sennott said.
 “There are so many people who have really specific voices.
 It’s an important part of my life- there’s so much there.”